 Vet wrap is a bandage that sticks to itself.
 It is flexible and stretchy.
 It is strong enough to provide firm pressure and support without any adhesives.
 But making the best choice among one-inch, two-inch, three-inch, four-inch, five-inch, and six-inch widths in vet wrap sizes makes a big difference in performance.

 How can veterinarians, pet owners, and other animal caretakers choose the best size vet wrap?
 Is it all about width?
-It is a question of bandage size?
+Is it a question of bandage size?
 Do we need to look at vet wrap length?
-The simple fact is that when it comes to vet wrap, one size does not fit all, but choosing the right vet wrap size can mean choosing between competing needs.
+The simple fact is that when it comes to vet wrap, one size does not fit all.
+But choosing the right vet wrap size can mean choosing between competing needs.

 Let's take a look at why we use bandages in general and vet wrap in particular.